After the Referendum

 What Happens During the Transition Period

-After the referendum of March 15, 2026, Kazakhstan entered a transition period — from March 16 to June 30, 2026.
-This is the time when the new Constitution has been adopted but has not yet taken full effect.
+After the referendum of March 15, 2026, Kazakhstan entered a transition window running from March 16 to June 30, 2026.
+During this time the new Constitution has already been adopted, but the country's formal legal framework still operates under the 1995 model.

 Key Dates